raspberrypi/linux/Documentation/admin-guide/vga-softcursor.rst

 and Martin Mares <mj@atrey.karlin.mff.cuni.cz>

 Linux now has some ability to manipulate cursor appearance.
-Normally, you can set the size of hardware cursor.
+Normally, you can set the size of the hardware cursor.
 You can now play a few new
 tricks: you can make your cursor look like a non-blinking red block, make it inverse background of the character it's over or to highlight that character and still choose whether the original hardware cursor